Bakelalan Bird Watching Trip Report

 My birdwatching expedition here was a cross-border initiative involving the Sarawak Tourism Board and the Borneo Bird Club from Sandakan, Sabah.
 It was more of a birdwatching inspection trip to initiate cross-border birdwatching tourism between Malaysia and Borneo.

-Our journey started from Lawas, where the Borneo Bird Club flew into Miri from Sandakan and Kota Kinabalu.
-Then, we caught a MasWings flight into Lawas.
-I was the only one who flew in from Kuala Lumpur into Miri and then caught a similar flight into Lawas.
-We all met to continue our journey overland using a couple of 4×4 off-road vehicles.
+Our journey began in Lawas, where the Borneo Bird Club flew in from Sandakan and Kota Kinabalu.
+Then, we caught a MasWings flight to Lawas.
+I was the only one who flew from Kuala Lumpur to Miri and then took a similar flight to Lawas.
+We all met to continue our overland journey in a couple of 4x4s.

 ![]() |

-From Lawas, it takes around five to six hours to travel overland through old logging roads, which is not bad considering we left as early as 7 AM and reached Bakelalan by 1 PM.
-Along the way, we made a couple of stops to admire the majestic view of the Maligan Highland Range, which is highly recommended for anyone using this route.
+From Lawas, it took us around five to six hours to travel overland along old logging roads, which isn’t bad, considering we left as early as 7 AM and reached Bakelalan by 1 PM.
+Along the way, we made a couple of stops to admire the majestic Maligan Highland Range, which is highly recommended for anyone taking this route.

 One particular stop is the Bukit Demaring viewpoint, where you can see the beautiful highland orange stretch as far as your eyes can see.
 Another main stop was lunch at a small licensed logging camp, where a local cafe served coffee, tea, noodles, and even rice.